Is Deepfake Porn Illegal? What to Do If You Are a Victim Featured Image

 The legality of deepfake pornography is complex and varies significantly by jurisdiction.
 There is no federal law in the U.S. currently addressing the issue.
 However, several states have made it illegal to create or distribute deepfakes under certain conditions, such as when they are used to create non-consensual pornography, influence elections, or violate intellectual property rights.

+At Minc Law, we have extensive experience navigating the complexities of online content removal and the misuse of digital content, including the disturbing rise of deepfake porn.
 In this article, we will explore the legality of deepfake pornography and offer guidance for individuals who find themselves victimized by this disturbing digital phenomenon.

 Legality of Deepfakes